Tammo0987/yet-another-build-tool/README.md

 tasks.
 The main goal is to improve the speed of configuring the build and the performance of the tool itself compared to similar tools.

+## Disclaimer
+This is currently a learning project to understand build tools.
+If it becomes usable, then I will continue the work.

 ## Roadmap

 This is planned for now: